Maysmayank/EchoVolunteer/README.md

 ```
  http://INSERT_CANISTER_ID_HERE.localhost:8000
 ```
-Now you can make request to the api endpoints to perform operations
+Now you can make request to the api endpoints to perform operations Using  utility tools like Postman, insomnia ,ThunderClient etc.

 ## API Endpoints